 - You will use new technologies and learn up-to-date practices that will put you head and shoulders over the average student.

 Are you on the honor roll, Dean’s list, or have you won any scholarships or grants for your academic efforts?
 Maybe you’ve been published on campus or off.
 This is the industry equivalent to gaining raises and promotions, so take advantage of showing off your extra efforts in school that will transfer to the workforce.

 What kind of hobbies do you have outside of school?
 Do you volunteer, blog, or tinker?
 Believe it or not, those everyday passions and hobbies can make you look extremely well-rounded.
-Think of it this way: You are going to school for web design, but on the side you design webpages for money and tutor other students in the same program as you.
-In other words, you are an entrepreneur since you make some money on the side, and you have teaching, as well as leadership skills when you help fellow students learn.
+Think of it this way: You are going to school for web design, but on the side, you design web pages for money and tutor other students in the same program as you.
+In other words, you are an entrepreneur since you make some money on the side, you have teaching practice, and leadership skills when you help fellow students learn.